The essentials of the artist statement are as following:

 Sometimes one’s material and concept work together within a longstanding tradition.
 For example, if you’re an oil painter of pastoral landscapes, you are working to expand an established tradition.
 Even if there is a contemporary or environmental aspect to your work and you are painting strip mines or disasters caused by global warming, your work benefits from the historical constructs set forth by artists who came before you.

 Usually, and especially with contemporary art, work tends to buck or subvert established art historical traditions and this is what gives it meaning.
-If you are a fiber artist working within the tradition of colonial lace-making, but you’re making pornographic images in the lace, you’re subverting the tradition and challenging expectations of your medium.
+If you are a fiber artist working within the tradition of colonial lace-making, but you’re depicting pornographic images in a doily, you’re subverting the tradition and challenging expectations of your medium.

-Use active words — like explore, analyze, question, test, search, devise, discover, balance, connect, experiment, juxtapose, or construct.
+Use active words — like explore, analyze, question, test, search, devise, discover, balance, connect, experiment, challenge, or construct.

 Additional, optional aspects:

-4. A short and specific personal narrative that relates directly to your art making – Autobiography has been a highly powerful tool for successful artists since the beginning of time.
-If you are making art for personal reasons, explain them because it deepens the meaning of your work.
+4. A short and specific personal narrative that relates directly to your art making.
+Autobiography has been a highly powerful tool for successful artists since the beginning of time.
+All art is, in some way, autobiographical and this story, told clearly, functions as a great first sentence or lede used to “hook” the reader.
+If you are making art for personal reasons, explain them because it deepens the meaning of your work and presents you as a unique individual.

-5. Historical context – explaining one or two influences on the work and placing it into an art historical continuum shows that you understand what you are doing and why.
+5. An historical context explaining one or two influences on the work places it into a historical continuum.
+This shows that you understand what you are doing and why.
 It also may invite smart comparisons to your work.

 1. Do a studio visit with a colleague, artist, or critic and have them answer questions 1-5 for you and take notes.
 Let someone more objective than you put your visual work into words.